SAP/go-generics/README.md

 Go module providing generic reuse types and functions for standard data structures, such as slices, maps, sets, ...

 This module might be superseded/replaced in future by [https://pkg.go.dev/golang.org/x/exp](https://pkg.go.dev/golang.org/x/exp) which provides similar functionality.
-Developers are encouraged to use this repository even now, if sufficient for the respective purpose.
+Developers are encouraged to use the upstream repository even now, if sufficient for the respective purpose.

 ## Support, Feedback, Contributing